General Information

 FHCC

-Psychology residents will receive individual supervision from one of two attending psychologists at this time 1 hours per week.
-They could also participate in 1 hour per week attending our FHCC collaborative care group meetings, which consist of psychiatrist and social workers case review.
-The clinical social workers have been trained in behavioral activation as the primary intervention to help their clients and the psychology resident can assist with psychological interventions supervision during these team meeting.
+Psychology residents will receive individual supervision from one attending psychologist at 1 hour per week.
+They may also participate in 1 hour per week attending our FHCC collaborative care group meetings, which consist of psychiatrist and social workers case review.
+The social workers have been trained in behavioral activation as the primary intervention to help their clients and the psychology resident can assist with psychological interventions supervision during these team meeting.